/

 Choosing the Right AI-Native CRM

-Selecting an AI-native CRM is a departure from the traditional RFP process.
+Selecting an AI-native CRM is a departure from the traditional process.
 Instead of asking “Can it do X?” buyers should ask “How much of X can it do for me automatically?”
 The value lies not only in the data but in the intelligence applied to it.

 Whether you need the social engagement of Breakcold, the natural language interface of Attio, or the autonomous ‘self-driving’ nature of Octolane, the goal remains the same.